ran-codes/cubebuilder-dev/README.md

 CubeBuilder-Dev is a development repository for building data harmonization and cube-building capabilities.
 This repository focuses on creating unified data structures that integrate both data and metadata into queryable cubes for efficient reporting and analysis.

+## 🚀 Quick Start: Training Modules

+1. Clone this repository
+2. Read the root README for context on what a cube is
+3. Read the `_training/README` for context on training
+4. Navigate into the individual training modules
+   - Read Module README for context on the goal of the training module
+   - Run code if already available (e.g. Module 1 and 2)
+   - Write code if an exercise (e.g. Module 3)
+   - Check against solutions see branches

 ## 🎯 What is a Data/Metadata Cube?

 A **data/metadata cube** is a unified data structure that combines raw data with its descriptive metadata into a single, queryable format.
 This approach enables: